Meet Bulamu Healthcare’s Leadership Team

-Richard Siegler has worked in developing countries in East and West Africa for more than a decade since 2004, primarily with programs involved in education.
-After graduating from NYU with honors in 2004, Richard served in the U.S. Peace Corps in Benin from 2004 to 2007, initially as a Volunteer and then as a Volunteer Leader his last year.
-After earning an MA at UC-Davis, he returned to Africa, this time Rwanda, as a college professor and Fulbright Scholar.
+Richard Siegler has worked in developing countries in East and West Africa for more than a decade since 2004.
+After graduating from NYU with honors in 2004, Richard served in the U.S. Peace Corps in Benin from 2004 to 2007, initially as a Volunteer and then as a Volunteer Leader in his last year.
+After earning an MA at UC-Davis, he moved to Rwanda as a university lecturer and Fulbright Scholar.
 He then joined Bridge2Rwanda as a teacher and co-founder of its Scholars Program, where he served in multiple roles from 2011 to 2017.
-During that time, this NGO prepared more than 230 outstanding servant leaders from Rwanda, Burundi, DR-Congo, Liberia and South Sudan to accept $55 million in university scholarships in the US, a 10x increase compared to the 2005-09 period.
+During that time, this NGO prepared more than 230 outstanding servant leaders from Rwanda, Burundi, DR-Congo, Liberia and South Sudan to accept $55 million in university scholarships in the U.S., a 10x increase compared to the 2005-09 period.

-Richard grew up in a medically-oriented family, the son of a physician and professor at the University of Chicago Pritzker School of Medicine.
+Richard grew up in a medically oriented family, the son of a physician and professor at the University of Chicago Pritzker School of Medicine.
 While with the Peace Corps in Benin, he raised funding and built a medical clinic in a rural area of 25,000 people that lacked access to health care.
-He has also lectured in public healthcare issues, with a focus on global health equity.
+He has also lectured on public healthcare issues with a focus on global health equity.

 John Schniedwind, MBA, CFA